-Under the jurisdiction of the House Education and Labor Committee, I have also been selected to serve as the Senior Republican on the Early Childhood, Elementary and Secondary Education Subcommittee for the 116th Congress.
-This subcommittee addresses a variety of issues ranging from early childhood programs like Head Start, to career and technical education, to school safety – issues I have been a passionate advocate for over the last four years.
-And with nearly 7 million available jobs throughout our country, it is critical that we cultivate a qualified workforce to fill these positions - and this mission starts in the classroom.
-As the Senior Republican, I look forward to working with my colleagues to ensure that K-12 education remains local, while also providing appropriate federal support so that our nation’s bright young scholars are sufficiently prepared to enter the workforce and achieve the American Dream.
+Under the jurisdiction of the House Education and Labor Committee, I have been selected to serve on the Early Childhood, Elementary and Secondary Education Subcommittee for the 117th Congress.
+This subcommittee addresses a variety of issues ranging from early childhood programs like Head Start, to career and technical education, to school safety – issues I have been a passionate advocate for during my time in Congress.
+I look forward to working with my colleagues to ensure that K-12 education remains local, while also providing appropriate federal support so that our nation’s bright young scholars are sufficiently prepared to enter the workforce and achieve the American Dream.

 Building on this notion, I have also been a vocal supporter of school choice throughout my tenure in Congress.
 God created every child to be unique, each with special gifts and ideas that only he or she may have.
-I believe that families should have the opportunity to select a K – 12 education environment that is best suited for their children, from traditional public schools to homeschooling.
-By empowering parents with education options, school choice is playing a vital role in helping children leave underperforming schools and access a quality education.
+I believe that families should have the opportunity to select a K – 12 education environment that is best suited for their children, whether that’s through a traditional public school or homeschooling.
+By empowering parents with education options, less children are stuck in underperforming schools and have access to a quality education.
 States and local communities remain at the forefront of this great effort.

-With regards to higher education and during the previous Congress, the House Education and Labor Committee developed a vision for the future of higher education.
-Our vision was aimed at simplifying and improving student aid, promoting access to postsecondary education, empowering students to make informed decisions by strengthening transparency, and limiting the role of the federal government by reducing bureaucratic red tape.
+With regards to higher education, the Republicans on the House Education and Labor Committee developed a vision for the future of higher education.
+Our vision is aimed at simplifying and improving student aid, promoting access to postsecondary education, empowering students to make informed decisions by strengthening transparency, and limiting the role of the federal government by reducing bureaucratic red tape.

 With this in mind, I was proud to support H.R.
 4508, the Promoting Real Opportunity, Success, and Prosperity through Education Reform (PROSPER) Act during the 115th Congress, a major overhaul of the higher education system and 9 years since the last reauthorization of the Higher Education Act.
 This bill made significant student loan reforms to help tackle this growing issue of student debt in a responsible manner.